 Since 1919, Cellites have been living at Heisterbach, and last year they could commemorate their centennial.
 About ten years ago, Heisterbach Abbey was at the focus of the “Regionale 2010”, a structural program of North Rhine-Westphalia.
 The buildings have been restored, the gardens are thriving and there are numerous information boards on historical events as well as on rare plants.

-Let us go back to the high middle ages at the end of the 12th century.
-The powerful Archbishop of Cologne, Philipp von Heinsberg (1167-1190) had asked the Cistercian monastery of Himmerod to send monks to the Siebengebirge.
-They were to settle onMount Stromberg, as Mount Petersberg was called back.
-This was also a political coup, because where the archbishop’s monks founded their monastery, no count or duke could build his castle.
-So on 22 March 1189 twelve monks from Himmered, led by abbot Hermann (1189-1196), came to the Siebengebirge and settled on Mount Petersberg.
-But already in 1193 they moved down to Heisterbach valley.
+Let us go back to the Middle Ages at the end of the 12th century.
+The powerful archbishop of Cologne, Philipp von Heinsberg (1167-1190), had asked the Cistercian monastery of Himmerod to send monks to Mount Petersberg in the Siebengebirge.
+This was also a political coup, because where the archbishop’s monks had their abbey, no count or duke could build his castle.
+So on 22 March 1189 twelve monks from Himmerod, led by abbot Hermann (1189-1196), arrived on Mount Petersberg.
+However, already in 11923 they moved down to Heisterbach valley.

 The Abbey Church